zeeguu/api/UpdateToTopics.md

 To ensure more consistency among all topics, a new list will be used.
 These will all be placed in the system as **NewTopics** vs the old **Topics**.
 This is done in the migration scripts, where the new topics will be added.

-The NewTopics are assigned based on TopicKeywords, which are retrieved from the URL of articles crawled.
+The NewTopics are assigned based on url keywords, which are retrieved from the URL of articles crawled.
 These are manually assigned into categories when they have been crawled more than 100 times.
 E.g. Kultur is associated with the new topic: "Culture & Art".

 Currently, the new topics are all under new_topic and new tables to ensure the old topics are still kept.
 At some point, we can drop the old functionality, but we need to update all the **New** to be the default.